Altinn/altinn-studio-docs/content/app/development/ux/components/likert/_index.en.md

   }
 ]
 ```

 {{%notice warning%}}
 The Likert-component works the same as RadioButtons and CheckBoxes.
 {{% /notice %}}

-OptionsId is linked to the codelist-file (likertOptions.json)
+OptionsId is linked to the code list file (likertOptions.json)

 ````json
 [